Where to Buy the Best Essential Oils

 How I Chose Where to Buy Essential Oils for My Family

-This all started with my not being happy with the way questions were (or were not) answered by the “Big Guys” on the block.
-So I started contacting a bunch of companies and interviewing them about their oils.
+This all started with my not being happy with the way questions were (or were not) answered by Young Living and doTERRA.
+So I started contacting a bunch of other essential oils companies and asked a lot of questions.

 If you remember, when I started trying to figure out where to buy essential oils, I mentioned the following about Native American Nutritionals (now Rocky Mountain Oils) in Part One of the series.